Astrophytum myriostigma 'Onzuka'

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Astrophytums are not vigorous plants, and they require a lot of patience to reach their full potential.
 Keep regularly watering and feeding them during the growing season and repot annually to give them space to develop.
-They need a temperate, dry winter as well, and make sure not to overwater them to avoid rotting their roots.
+They need a temperate, dry winter, and make sure not to overwater them to avoid rotting their roots.
 If given sufficient care, they will develop marvelous flowers once they reach maturity.
 Watch out for common cactus pests like aphids and scale, as well.
 These can often be taken care of by a good eco-friendly pesticide or simply wiped away with a cloth.

 Repot regularly to help them develop.
 Astrophytums should be repotted at the beginning of the growing season for best results, allowing them to grow into the impressive specimens for which the genus is known.
 Protect your hands before repotting due to their stiff spikes, lift the plant out all at once, and then replace them in a larger pot and backfill with soil.
 Don't overwater or overfeed newly repotted cacti, as disturbances can be hard on them.

 Learn more at How to Grow and Care for Astrophytum.